Getlatestversion/getlatestversion.eu-source/content/post/bartlombardi/20/code-dependencies-binary-composition-is-not-only-mathematics-calculation/index.md

 ---
-title: "Code dependencies: Binary Composition is not only mathematics calculation"
+title: "Code dependencies: Binary Composition is not only a mathematics calculation"
 date: 2020-05-17T16:00:00+02:00
 authors: ['bartlombardi']
 categories: